What is an RVT?

 Where can I become an RVT?

-It is recommended that students have financial support in place to ensure they are not required to both work and attend college at the same time.
+It is recommended that students have financial support in place to ensure they are not required to both works and attend college at the same time.
 The academic program is challenging.

-What high school courses do I need to apply?
+What high school courses do I need to apply to?

 Potential students should check the specific requirements for the specific programs they are interested in but below is a general guideline of requirements.